Couple dancing on a rock in the ocean smiling

 Establish predictable routines (reliability)

-Daily check-ins: brief, structured conversations (5–10 minutes) focusing on mood, needs, and concerns.
+Daily check-ins: brief, structured conversations (5–10 minutes) focusing on mental health, work life balance, recovery, and relationships, also reviewing needs, and worries.

 Public commitments: observable actions with clear timelines (e.g., “I will respond to messages within 2 hours during work hours.”)